intel/CODK-A/README.md

 - ARC: `make upload-arc-jtag`
 - Both: `make upload-jtag`

-Default app blinks the pin-13 LED on Arduino 101 board
+Default app prints the ASCII table over the serial port.
+To see the output, connect at 9600 bps to the CDC ACM virtual serial port the Arduino 101 shows up under, e.g. `/dev/ttyACM0`.

 #### BLE Firmware
 Curie ODK requires an updated BLE firmware.
 If you're on a factory version, please update.